 One of the big reasons is that elections are round the corner, in some big states, which should improve advertisement spends.
 With central government elections slated for 2019, the spends could be really very large.

 "Hindustan" newspaper is the number one circulated newspaper in Bihar and Jharkhand.
 The company is now looking to expand gradually into key markets and its cash flows can allow it do so.

-Though advertising revenues for the quarter ending Sept 30, 2017 declined, the company managed to maintain its market share and also improved yields.
+Though advertising revenues for the quarter ending Dec 31, 2017 were flat, the company managed to maintain its market share and also improved yields.
 Going ahead the company is looking at persistent investment in copies in its core markets.